List of maglev train proposals: India

+Mumbai – Delhi

 A maglev line project was presented to the then Indian railway minister (Mamata Banerjee) by an American company.
 A line was proposed to serve between the cities of Mumbai and Delhi, the Prime Minister Manmohan Singh said that if the line project is successful the Indian government would build lines between other cities and also between Mumbai Central and Chhatrapati Shivaji International Airport.